On Single Server Private Information Retrieval with Private Coded Side Information: Main Results

 \end{theorem} The proof of Theorem \ref{thm:cap_PCSI2_inf} appears in Section \ref{sec:cap_PCSI2_inf}.
 Evidently, the infimum capacity of PIR-PCSI-II matches its capacity over the binary field.
 Intuitively, one might expect that the binary field would represent the worst case because over $\mathbb{F}_2$, the coefficients $\bm{\lambda}_m$, which must be non-zero, can only take the value $1$.
 Thus, the coefficients are known to the server.
 It is also worth noting that constant $\bm{\Lambda}$ trivially satisfy $(\bm{\theta}, \bm{\mathcal{S}}, \bm{\Lambda})$ privacy whenever $(\bm{\theta}, \bm{\mathcal{S}})$ privacy is satisfied.

 Note that for $M=2$, the infimum capacity of PIR-PCSI-II matches the supremum capacity, therefore for any field $\mathbb{F}_q$, we have the exact capacity characterization, $C_{\mbox{ PCSI-II}}(q)=C_{\mbox{ PCSI-II}}^{\inf}=C_{\mbox{ PCSI-II}}^{\sup}$.
 However, in general the infimum capacity is strictly smaller.
 The gap can be significant, for example when $M=K$ the supremum capacity is $1$ while the infimum capacity is $1/(K-1)$.
-In general the capacity for arbitrary fields remains open.
+In general the capacity for arbitrary fields, arbitrary support size $M$ and arbitrary number of messages $K$ remains open.
 Intuitively, we expect that the capacity for most fields should be either equal to or close to the supremum capacity, whereas fields where the capacity is closer to the infimum capacity should be relatively rare.
-Indeed, among the cases of PIR-PCSI-II where the capacity is known for a given field, other than $\mathbb{F}_2$ which yields infimum capacity, the known capacity results for all other fields match the supremum capacity.
-This is further underscored by the next two capacity results, starting with the setting $M=K$ that yields the largest gap between the infimum and supremum capacities.
+For certain $M,K$ values, however, we are able to characterize the capacity of PIR-PCSI-II for arbitrary fields.
+These results are presented in the next two theorems.
+Notably, for these specific $M,K$, while the binary field $\mathbb{F}_2$ yields the infimum capacity, for all other fields ($\mathbb{F}_q$, $q>2$), the capacity matches the supremum capacity, i.e., $C_{\mbox{ PCSI-II}}(q)=C_{\mbox{ PCSI-II}}^{\sup}$.

 \begin{theorem} For PIR-PCSI-II with $M=K$,

 \end{theorem} The proof of Theorem \ref{thm:MK} appears in Section \ref{proof:MK}.

 \begin{theorem} For PIR-PCSI-II with $M=3, K=4$,